uliw/esbmtk/docs/manual/manual-2.rst

 Model forcing
 ~~~~~~~~~~~~~

 ESBMTK realizes model forcing through the :py:class:`esbmtk.extended_classes.Signal()` class.
-Once defined, a signal instance can be associated with a :py:class:`esbmtk.connections.Connection()` instance that will then act on the associated connection.
+Once defined, a signal instance can be associated with a :py:class:`esbmtk.connections.Connect()` instance that will then act on the associated connection.
 This class provides the following keywords to create a signal:

 - ``square()``, ``pyramid()``, ``bell()``  These are defined by specifying the signal start time (relative to the model time), its size (as mass) and duration, or as duration and magnitude (see the example below)